ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

   The logged information contains a description of the error occurred in the context of the present application profile, together with a description of the event related to the error and relevant metadata about the Client that has sent the request.
 For instance, possible metadata include: addressing information of the Client; when applicable, the Sender ID that is assigned to the Client in the group; when applicable, (an identifier of) the authentication credential of the Client (i.e., that the Client uses in the group or has used to authenticate itself to the KDC when establishing their secure communication association).

   Note that, if the error response uses the format problem-details defined in {{RFC9290}}, then the optional "detail" entry in the response payload is meant to convey the diagnostic description of the error, which is meant to be part of the log entry for this event.
-This is consistent with {{Section 4.1.2 of RFC9594}}, which says that the diagnostic description of the error should be logged.
+This is consistent with {{Section 4.1.2 of RFC9594}}, which states that the diagnostic description of the error should be logged.

 * Any event consisting in a successfully performed operation that is triggered by a request received at any of the resources exported by the interface specified in this document.

   Such events include:

-  - The (re-)joining of a group.
+  - A Client joining or re-joining a group.
-  - The uploading of a new authentication credential to use in the group.
+  - The upload of a new authentication credential for use within the group.
-  - The obtainment of a new Sender ID to use in the group.
+  - The acquisition of a new Sender ID for use within the group.
-  - The leaving of a group.
+  - A Client leaving a group.

   The logged information contains a description of the operation performed in the context of the present application profile, together with relevant metadata about the Client that has sent the request.
 For instance, possible metadata include: addressing information of the Client; when applicable, the Sender ID that is assigned to the Client in the group; when applicable, (an identifier of) the authentication credential of the Client (i.e., that the Client uses in the group or has used to authenticate itself to the KDC when establishing their secure communication association).